onqtam/timeline/README.md

 1. Open the project dir in VSCode
 1. Run `npm run serve` in a terminal
 1. Go to [localhost:8080](localhost:8080)
-1. Change code, see it change
+1. Change code, see the change applied in the browser immediately
+    * You can debug in Chrome or you can debug in VS Code by clicking *Run* (on the left top-level menu in VSCode) and then hit the *Debug* button.
+    This will launch a separate Chrome window.
 1. When committing, the system will run a lint check and ask you to fix any issues

 ## Coding convention